BILLthebuilder/feed-reader/README.md

 The tests are located in `jasmine/spec/feedreader.js` if you want to modify them

+To run the application use [this link](https://billthebuilder.github.io/feed-reader-testing/) and make sure to enable it to load scripts from unauthenticated sources if you get a blank page

 To run the application locally:

 * Make sure you have git installed